QuSpin/QuSpin/sphinx/source/examples/example12.rst

 :download:`download script <../../../examples/scripts/example12.py>`

-The example shows how to speed up QuSpin code
+This example shows how to speed up QuSpin code via multi-threading by

 * using OpenMP;
 * using the Intel's MKL library for NumPy (which is Anaconda's default NumPy version, starting from Anaconda 2.5 onwards).